 Huab Lodge: Our full report

 Some years ago the reserve where Huab Lodge currently stands was farmland and the site of human/animal conflict as farmers did what they could to keep desert elephant away from their fences and water points.
-Dismayed by the sight of overgrazing and the pressure on elephants to turn away from their traditional migration routes, Suzi and Jan bought three of the farms along the Huab River in the early 90's and set about taking down fences and regenerating the landscape.
+Dismayed by the sight of overgrazing and the pressure on elephants to turn away from their traditional migration routes, the former owners Suzi and Jan bought three of the farms along the Huab River in the early 90's and set about taking down fences and regenerating the landscape.

 These days, the Huab Reserve is home to a variety of wildlife as well as the rare desert elephant which are occasionally seen here.
 Huab lodge is well designed and comfortable, forming a great base from which to explore the reserve with Jan who is undoubtedly one of Namibia's top guides.
 But it is the warm welcome and wonderful hospitality offered by the hosts that often makes Huab a highlight for new visitors to Namibia and attracts many return guests.
 It is a great demonstration of how tourism can play an important part in conservation initiatives.

 Huab Lodge's centerpiece is its large main building, called the Lapa.
 The Lapa is partly built into a granite outcrop and is an extensive lounge and dinging area covered by an enormous thatch roof with open sides and overlooking a small waterhole and the riverbed beyond.
 There is also a small curio shop, self-service bar and library here.